 - You could take your commander’s offer and refuse to fire on the Jews and be given guard duty.
 Does being on guard duty absolve you?

 Browning wants us to face the truth that most of us would obey the order.
 Most of us would shoot Jews, and most of us would find the means to rationalize it.
-Testimonies given years later reveal that nearly all of them found a way to make peace with this atrocity in different ways:
+Testimonies given years later reveal that nearly all of them found a way to make peace with this atrocity in different ways, such as:

 - War is terrible and cannot be redeemed.
 Besides the enemy bombs our own women and children.

 - Surely this is an isolated, one-time action.
 It is horrible that we have this assignment.
 But given the horrible nature of this job, these Jews must therefore be particularly dangerous.
 Best to just “rip off the band-aid.”

 - Some stood in line and fired, but deliberately missed.
 Perhaps they trusted that their fellow soldiers would not deliberately miss, and this will preserve them from the horror in some way.
 Indeed, mop-up crews with sub-machine guns came through to finish the job.
 So . . . some tried to technically not kill anyone.

 - One soldier even went so far as to say that (paraphrasing), “I paired up with someone who had no problem shooting the women, and then I would shoot the children.
 I could not shoot mothers, but I figured, once their mother was dead, I could shoot the children as an act of mercy to them.
 Their lives without their parents would be misery.
 I could free them from suffering.”